GriffithUniLibrary/research-data-management/content/5-eResearch storage and retention.md

 ---
-title: Get Started
+title: eResearch storage and retention
-nav: Start
+nav: true
-topics: Template; Config; Lorem ipsum
+topics: data storage; retention; destruction
 ---

 The `workshop-template-b` [repository](https://github.com/evanwill/workshop-template-b) is a template project--to get started quickly, make a copy and fill in your own content and customizations.